-Senate Passes Bill Expanding And Enhancing Dna Database
+Senate Passes Bill Expanding and Enhancing Dna Database

 Last year the Senate achieved a historic expansion of the DNA databank with the enactment of a law which for the first time included samples from criminals convicted of all felonies and the most common misdemeanors.
 Today’s bill strengthens this law by mandating that authorities collect DNA from every person convicted of a crime, as well as individuals on probation, parole supervision or registered as sex offenders.

 This legislation further increases the impact of the DNA database by extending the statute of limitations for DNA cases.
 DNA evidence is considered the most effective technique for identifying the perpetrator of a crime.
-A DNA sample found at a crime scene remains incredibly accurate, regardless of how much time passes.
+A DNA sample found at a crime seen remains incredibly accurate, regardless of how much time passes.
 Understanding the unique nature of DNA as evidence in an investigation makes this extension of the statute of limitations a critical way of utilizing the database.

 The bill includes several provisions to expand the scope and effectiveness of DNA collection: